pylovelace/pylovelace/README.md

 # PyIntellect
-An upcoming tool for Python code obfuscation.
+An upcoming CPythonic Python code obfuscation tool.
 The usage will be via a command line interface.

 ## Already Implemented Features
+- CPythonic engine (to be improved)
 - Single file obfuscation (currently limited to 5kb files until licenses are implemented)
 - Module obfuscation (currently limited to 5kb files until licenses are implemented)